Frequently Asked Questions

 Q. I am going through a divorce, what happens to my pension?

-A. If your former spouse is awarded a portion of your earned benefit through the Plan, it will be necessary that you and your spouse complete a Qualified Domestic Relations Order (QDRO) so that the Plan can pay benefits to your former spouse.
+A. If your former spouse is awarded a portion of your earned benefit through the Plan, it will be necessary that you and your former spouse complete a Qualified Domestic Relations Order (QDRO) so that the Plan can pay benefits to your former spouse.
 You may contact the Benefit Office and request that a sample QDRO be provided to you.

 Q. Does the Pension Plan affect Social Security benefits in any way?